Flea Control For Homeowners In The Hamptons

 What Are Fleas?

-Fleas are tiny parasites that grow only a fraction of an inch long and have powerful hind legs that enable them to jump up to a hundred times their height.
+Fleas in The Hamptons are tiny parasites that grow only a fraction of an inch long and have powerful hind legs that enable them to jump up to a hundred times their height.
 As parasites, fleas feed on warm-blooded animals to survive.

 There are several different kinds of fleas, but the most common and the one you're most likely to encounter is the cat flea.
 Despite the name, cat fleas don't just target felines – they'll happily feast on any warm-blooded animal, including dogs, rodents, wildlife, and even people.